-Aid reaching disaster-hit Tonga brings first virus outbreak
+Aid to volcano-hit Tonga brings 1st COVID outbreak, lockdown

 BANGKOK (AP) — For more than two years, the isolation of the Pacific archipelago nation of Tonga helped keep COVID-19 at bay.

-But last month’s volcanic eruption and tsunami brought outside deliveries of desperately needed fresh water and medicine — and brought the virus.
+But last month’s volcanic eruption and tsunami brought outside deliveries of desperately needed fresh water and medicine — and the virus.

+Now the country is in an open-ended lockdown, which residents hope will help contain the small outbreak and will not last too long.

+“We have pretty limited resources, and our hospitals are pretty small,” Tongan business owner Paula Taumoepeau said Friday.
+“But I’m not sure any health system can cope.
+We are lucky we’ve had two years to get our vax rate pretty high, and we had a pretty immediate lockdown.”

-Tonga is only one of several Pacific island countries to experience their first outbreaks over the past month.
-There is growing concern that their precarious health care systems might quickly become overburdened, and that the remoteness that once protected them may now make them difficult to help.
+Tonga is only one of several Pacific countries to experience their first outbreaks over the past month.
+All have limited health care resources, and there is concern that the remoteness that once protected them may now make helping them difficult.

 “Clearly when you’ve got countries that have already got a very stretched, and fragile health system, when you have an emergency or a disaster and then you have the potential introduction of the virus, that’s going to make an already serious situation immeasurably worse,” said John Fleming, the Asia-Pacific head of health for the Red Cross.